circus-tent/circus/docs/source/plugins.rst

     **max_cpu**
         The maximum cpu one process is allowed to consume (in %).
 Default: 90

+    **min_cpu**
+	The minimum cpu one process should consume (in %).
+Default: None (no minimum)
+	you can set the min_cpu to 0 (zero), in this case if one process consume exactly 0% cpu, it will trigger an exceeded limit.

     **max_mem**
         The amount of memory one process of this watcher is allowed to consume (in %).
 Default: 90

+    **min_mem**
+	The minimum memory one process should consume (in %).
+Default: None (no minimum)
+	you can set the min_mem to 0 (zero), in this case if one process consume exactly 0% memory, it will trigger an exceeded limit.

     **health_threshold**
         The health is the average of cpu and memory (in %) the watchers processes are allowed to consume (in %).
 Default: 75